-We are happy to announce a new publication, entitled “Leaving no Child and No Adolescent Behind” edited by Sudeshna Chatterjee, Katie Hodgkinson and lberto Minujin.
+We are happy to announce a new publication, entitled “Leaving no Child and No Adolescent Behind” edited by Sudeshna Chatterjee, Katie Hodgkinson and Alberto Minujin.

-The book seeks to address the main drivers of poverty, exclusion, urbanization, and violence against children and adolescents and investigates how knowledge, information, data collection, measurement, and monitoring can support strategies and innovations to effectively implement the SDGs by drawing on data and experience from several countries across the world.
+The book seeks to address the main drivers of poverty, exclusion and violence against children and adolescents.
+It investigates how knowledge, information, data collection, measurement, and monitoring can support strategies and innovations to effectively implement the SDGs by drawing on data and experience from several countries across the world.
 Highly relevant in the post-COVID-19 world where structural exclusions are starkly exposed and deep societal inequalities thickly underlined.

 To order hard copies of the book please visit ibidem.

 Sudeshna Chatterjee has worked in the international development field for nearly twenty years as a researcher, evaluator, and technical advisor for both non-governmental and UN agencies.
 She holds an interdisciplinary PhD intersecting policy, planning and design, and environmental psychology from North Carolina State University.
 She is a consultant to UNICEF HQ and co-led the global evaluation of UNICEF’s work on children in cities.